callumacrae/lynx.io/articles/regular-expressions.md

 author: samhaines
 date: 1294207200
 tags: php, regex
+summary: Regular expressions are a way for programs to search for a  particular pattern in a string.
+For example, they can be used to find strings starting with "www.", or to see if some user input is a valid email.
+Regular expressions are incredibly useful for validating user input and also for the mod_rewrite function of the Apache server.
 </info>

 Regular expressions are a way for programs to search for a  particular pattern in a string.
 For example, they can be used to find strings starting with "www.", or to see if some user input is a valid email.
 Regular expressions are incredibly useful for validating user input and also for the mod\_rewrite function of the Apache server.